Xaque8787/m3uparser/README.md

       - PUID=1000 # Defaults 1000 if blank.
       - PGID=1000 # Defaults 1000 if blank.
       - M3U_URL= # "https://m3u_URL1.com, https://m3u_URL2.com, etc..."
-      - HOURS=12 # update interval, setting this optional, default 8hrs.
+      - HOURS=12 # update interval, setting this optional, default 12hrs.
       - SCRUB_HEADER= # Optional, add more/different scrub values, does not override the defaults
       - REMOVE_TERMS= # Optional, add more/different remove term values, does not override the defaults
       - REPLACE_TERMS # Optional, add more/different replace values, does not override the defaults
       - CLEANERS= # Optional, add more/different cleaner values, does not override the defaults
+      - CLEAN_SYNC= # If set to true will remove titles from VOD folders that are not present in m3u files, Defaults to false if blank.
       - LIVE_TV= # Default is false, true will make a combined livetv.m3u from all live tv streams in M3U_URL
       - EPG_URL="https://epg_url.com, https://epg2_url.com, etc..."
-      - UNSORTED= # Default is false, true will put Unsorted_VOD at same path as the other VOD folders.
+      - UNSORTED= # Default is false if blank, true will put Unsorted_VOD at same path as the other VOD folders.
+      - REFRESH_LIB= # Default is false if blank.
+Will refresh libraries after each parsing.
-      - USER_NAME=Choose_Username # Required, Username that will be used to log into the server.
+      - USER_NAME=Choose_Username # Username that will be used to log into the server.
-      - PASSWORD=Choose_Password # Required, Password that will be used to log into the server.
+      - PASSWORD=Choose_Password # Password that will be used to log into the server.

     volumes:
       - movie_vod_volume:/usr/src/app/VODS/Movie_VOD/